-The trigger page that is shown in Figure 15 allows for a configuration of the external trigger settings.
+The configuration page also allows for a configuration of the SP1's trigger port.
 As described in Section 6.5, the SP1 features a trigger port that provides access to up to two trigger signals.
-The two trigger signals, trigger 0 and trigger 1, can be enabled or disabled by selecting the respective check boxes.
+The two trigger signals, $trigger\ 0$ and $trigger\ 1$, can be enabled or disabled by selecting the respective check boxes.

-For trigger θ it is possible to select a frequency between 6 and 50 Hz and an arbitrary pulse width in milliseconds.
+For trigger 0 it is possible to select a frequency between 0.1 and 50 Hz and an arbitrary pulse width in milliseconds.
 The polarity of the generated trigger signal is active high.
 If the checkbox 'use trigger time as timestamp' is selected, then the trigger time is transmitted as timestamp with each processing result.
 Please make sure that the cameras do not skip any trigger signals, as in this case the timestamp correlation will fail.
 This functionality should not be used with virtual cameras such as the hard-coded example and network capturing.